thomsonreuters/AtomOntologyCompleter/README.md

 Known ontologies are referenced from the file `ontologies.json` in `\lib`.
 Each ontology has a JSON file that contains the completion info.

 To generate a new file, run `convert.py` over a ttl version of the ontology to generate the JSON.
-Note that quality of anchor links into the specs varies on whether the naming convention for the anchors is sufficiently predicable.
+Note that quality of anchor links into the specs varies on whether the naming convention for the anchors is sufficiently predictable.
 Feel free to fix any that are wrong in the relevant JSON file and do a pull request to get added.

 ## Testing ontologies
 To test a new ontology without the palaver of pull requests:
 * Create a copy of the file ontologies.json in ``\lib``